Hounshell/argparse-sh/README.md

 Hello, world!
 ```

-ArgParse recognizes the `--text` argument and expects a string.
+ArgParse-sh recognizes the `--text` argument and expects a string.
 That string ("Hello, world!") is
 written to an environment variable called "TEXT" (based on the argument's name), which can then be
 used by the remainder of the script.

-In several examples below we will omit the `eval` part of the argparse command.
+In several examples below we will omit the `eval` part of the argparse-sh command.
 This will cause the
-ArgParse output to dump to the screen, allowing us to see what is happening more clearly.
+ArgParse-sh output to dump to the screen, allowing us to see what is happening more clearly.

 ## Argument Types